robokow/hyde/_posts/2015-2-12-Markup-Language.md

 title: Using markup language in Jekyll
 ---

 *Markup language* is new to me.
-I just started typing these pages plain and straight in html but just now I learned I can also use markdown language for that.
+I usually just type in plain html but just now I learned I can also use markdown language for that.
 So let's make my life somewhat easier with markup.

 ![Read the Manual [Photo Credits] (https://www.flickr.com/photos/paulcross/12034282963)](/images/read-the-manual.jpg)